S o you want to learn how to make an ebook? We can help you with that.

-I’m going to show you how I do everything when I make and eBook from brainstorming ideas to defining concepts, designing the layout and cover to finally uploading it to your blog or website.
+Today we’re going to show you how to do everything when you make an ebook – from brainstorming ideas to defining concepts, designing the layout and cover to finally uploading it to your blog or website.

 - Get pre-loyal subscribers

-If you want to make money you need loyal subscribers.
-And one of the best ways to get subscribers in order to introduce them to your material is to give them a free eBook as a “bribe”.
+If you want to make money, you need loyal subscribers.
+And one of the best ways to get email subscribers and introduce them to your material is to give them a free ebook as a lead magnet.

 - Increase your exposure

-Those little PDF files are super easy to share and you will often find that people send them on to their friends who then get introduced to your stuff.
-Also, they tend to sit on people’s desktop for longer than a post or a web article and as such you have multiple chances to get them to read it.
+These PDF files are super easy to share, and you’ll often find that people send them on to their friends who then get introduced to you and your blog.
+Also, they tend to sit on people’s desktop for longer than a blog post or a web article, so you have multiple chances to get them to read it.

 - Add a new revenue stream

 Many people think that the top bloggers only make money on their blogs.
 But they don’t.
 A lot of their income often comes from a combination of having a successful mailing list strategy tied to a successful ebook.

 All these things are possible as long as you know what you’re doing.
 Remember, there are a lot of ebooks out there, so you’ll need to create something special to capture people’s attention.
 But the good news is that people love reading ebooks on their phones as much as their computers, so the demand for PDF ebooks is still there.